 - Clinical Experiences

 - Live Text

-Kappa Delta Pi is an international honors society in education committed to recognizing excellence and fostering mutual cooperation, support, and professional growth for educational professionals.
+Kappa Delta Pi (KDP) is an international honor society in education committed to recognizing excellence and fostering mutual cooperation, support, and professional growth for educational professionals.
 The KDP motto is: “So to Teach, So to Serve, So to Live.”
 The Rho Chi Chapter at CCU was founded in 1990.
-The club currently has 10 officers and is looking forward to upcoming inductions in October.
-Currently there are over 190 students eligible for induction.
-KDP is known for the involvement in several community activities.
-Currently KDP is fundraising for the Heart Walk and taking donations online.
-This semester KDP will also be participating in the Coat Drive for Waccamaw Elementary in Conway, S.C.
-KDP will have drop boxes located within the community for residents to donate.
-KDP also plans to sponsor one class at a local school to attend the Pirates Voyage in Myrtle Beach.
+The club currently has a student executive board and holds inductions in the fall and spring semester of each academic year.
+KDP is known for its involvement in several community activities.
+Each semester at least one service project is completed with a local school.
+Current members also voted to adopt a student at an international school in the country of Liberia.
+Most recently, KDP has established a partnership with Plantersville Elementary School in Georgetown County.
 Requirements for joining KDP are a 3.25 GPA and acceptance into the Education Professional Program.
-If anyone has questions about KDP or how to donate please contact Renee Ford at email@example.com.
+Both undergraduate and graduate students are eligible.
+If anyone has questions, please contact Dr. Adriane Sheffield at firstname.lastname@example.org.